njhoffman/prettyjson-256/README.md

 };
 ```

 The color properties follow the convention (and the functionality) used in the [ansi-256-colors package](https://github.com/jbnicolai/ansi-256-colors).
 Values can be 'fg' for foreground or 'bg' for background as a key.
-The value can 3 comma separated numbers ranging from 0-5 representing red, green and blue values respectively.
-If a single number is given it will output grayscale  from range 0 (black) to 23 (white).
+The value can be 3 comma separated numbers ranging from 0 to 5 representing red, green and blue values respectively.
+If a single number is given it will output grayscale from a range of 0 (black) to 23 (white).

 ## Using customColors setting to eaisly colorize strings inline
 Initializing with or passing a customColors property will let you reserve certain object keys as indicators to colorize the object value.